EclipseFdn/events.eclipse.org/content/2020/sam-iot/presentation-environment/_index.md

 container: "container-fluid"
 ---
 {{< grid/section-container id="background" class="featured-section-row text-center" isMarkdown="true">}}
-**SAM IoT is the first virtual Eclipse Conference on Security, Artificial Intelligence, and Modeling for the next generation Internet of Things**

 ## Presentation Environment and Best Practices

 The [EclipseCon 2020](https://www.eclipsecon.org/2020) organizing team has authored these pointers on presenting at virtual conferences.
 We hope you find them useful!